Ferivonus/Image-Encryption-and-Decryption-App-py/README.md

 This project was inspired by a similar project on GitHub, which uses the RSA encryption algorithm instead of AES.
 I would like to thank the author of that project for the inspiration.

 ## Contact
-If you have any questions or suggestions, please feel free to contact me at my email address: [insert your email address here].
+If you have any questions or suggestions, please feel free to contact me at my email address: fahrettin_basturk@hotmail.com.

 ## Thanks
 Thank you for using this app!
 We hope it has been useful to you.